rrwick/Bacterial-genome-assemblies-with-multiplex-MinION-sequencing/README.md

 * Mean N50: as described above.
     * When an assembly completes the chromosome sequence, that will be the assembly N50 (about 5.3 Mbp in these samples).
-* Complete chromosomes: how many chromosomes completely assembled into a single contig, totaled over all 12 samples.
+* Complete chromosomes: how many chromosomes completely assembled into a single contig, totalled over all 12 samples.
     * For both Unicycler and Canu, we defined "completely assembled" as the chromosome being circularised in the graph.
 * Complete large/small plasmids: as described above
 * Estimated error rate: as described above